-This NCTJ-accredited journalism course will take place over 38 weeks at our training centre within the main headquarters of the Press Association in London, two minutes walk from Victoria Station.
+This NCTJ-accredited journalism course will take place over 38 weeks at our training centre on the banks of the Thames near Tower Bridge just a short walk from several mainline train stations.

-You will learn shorthand on both the evening and Saturday course for most of the time and will study journalism most days as well.
+You will learn shorthand on both the evening and Saturday course and will study journalism most days as well.
 There is a lot to learn though so we will also be teaching you media law, court reporting, public affairs and production during the Saturday sessions.

 There is also the requirement to complete a portfolio of course work which will be assessed.
 There is also a reporting examination.

 Practical experience will be gained by contributing to a London-wide news website where you will be given your own news patch to work on real stories.
 This content will not only form part of your portfolio of work, it will also enable you to impress editors when you apply for news reporting jobs.

 There will be a requirement to do a certain amount of self-study if you are going to reach the 100 words per minute shorthand target and also to do homework assignments for law and PA on a regular basis.
 During the life of the course you will also need to attend a magistrates court and a council meeting outside of the regular course hours.